Table of Contents

 The NVIDIA GPU Roadmap: Blackwell, Vera Rubin, and Beyond

-NVIDIA now operates on an approximately annual architecture cadence.
-Hopper launched in 2022.
-Blackwell followed in 2024 to 2025.
+Blackwell followed Hopper in 2024 to 2025.
 Blackwell Ultra (B300) began shipping in January 2026.
 Vera Rubin targets H2 2026 for datacenter deployments.
 And NVIDIA has signaled that another generation will follow in 2027, though it has not been officially named.

 | Architecture | Representative GPU | VRAM | Availability | Primary Use Case |